-The Giraffe Conservation Foundation (GCF) is dedicated to a sustainable future for all giraffe populations in the wild.
-Working in collaboration with African governments, NGOs, universities, researchers and the IUCN SSC Giraffe and Okapi Specialist Group, GCF is developing appropriate conservation strategies for each of these populations.
-There is no straight-forward solution to giraffe conservation and management in Africa, but supporting and working together with partners is the key approach.
+The Giraffe Conservation Foundation (GCF) is dedicated to securing a future for all giraffe populations in the wild.
+Working in collaboration with African governments, NGOs, universities, researchers, and the IUCN SSC Giraffe & Okapi Specialist Group, GCF is developing appropriate conservation strategies for each of these populations.
+There is no straightforward solution to giraffe conservation and management in Africa, but supporting and working together with partners is the key approach.
 Even though giraffe can only be saved in Africa, international support is important.

-recently developed an Africa-GCF wide Strategic Framework for giraffe conservation, not only to guide the organisation's conservation priorities throughout the continent, but to also serve as a road-map for future conservation by all stakeholders.
+GCF has developed an Africa-wide Strategic Framework for giraffe conservation, not only to guide the organisation's conservation priorities throughout the continent, but to also serve as a road-map for future conservation by all stakeholders.

-GCF's continued focus includes working closely with partners to develop National Giraffe Conservation Strategies and Action Plans, initiating conservation translocations, undertaking population assessments and on targeted giraffe conservation and management efforts throughout Africa.
+GCF's continued focus includes working closely with partners to develop National Giraffe Conservation Strategies and Action Plans, initiating conservation translocations, undertaking population assessments, and supporting and implementing targeted giraffe conservation and management efforts throughout Africa.